-Imagine you've been making provisions for years.
-Food, water, equipment - everything carefully planned, stored and protected.
-Then comes the crisis.
-A power cut, a supply shortage, maybe even unrest.
-And suddenly you realize: something is missing.
-Cans have disappeared, the canister is no longer there ...
+Imagine you've been preparing for years.
+Canned goods, water, equipment – all meticulously planned, stored, and protected.
+Then the crisis hits.
+Power outage, supply shortages, perhaps even unrest.
+And suddenly, you realize: something is missing.
+Cans have vanished, the canister isn't there anymore...

 Imagine a completely ordinary evening.
 You're sitting at home, the lights are on, maybe the kettle is boiling.
 Suddenly – everything's off.
 The power is out.
 No hum from the refrigerator, no Wi-Fi connection, no light except the faint remnants of the day outside. …